Convert The Concentration Of 0.700 M Na2so4 To G/ml

 Temperature Dependence

 Molarity is temperature-dependent because the volume of a solution can change with temperature.
-As temperature increases, the volume of the solution typically expands, which decreases the molarity.
-So, when high precision is required, You really need to specify the temperature at which the molarity is measured.
+That's why as temperature increases, the volume of the solution typically expands, which decreases the molarity.
+That's why, when high precision is required, You really need to specify the temperature at which the molarity is measured.

 Using Density

 Sometimes, instead of molarity, you might have the density of the solution.
-Still, in such cases, you would need to use the density to find the mass of the solution and then calculate the mass of the solute.
-This approach involves additional steps and requires knowledge of the solution's density Small thing, real impact..
+In such cases, you would need to use the density to find the mass of the solution and then calculate the mass of the solute.
+This approach involves additional steps and requires knowledge of the solution's density Easy to understand, harder to ignore.
+Took long enough..

 Molality vs. Molarity